A new system

 For a year and a half, my bullet journal worked well for me.
-The next three years I struggled with it.
+Over the next three years, I struggled with it.
 I knew the system worked.
+It had served me well before.
 I went back to Ryder Carroll’s video and watched it again.

 Then I bought a new journal and started over.
 I went back to the basic form and, just like that, it became the beloved system I remembered it as.

 Thus began my penchant for all things basic.
 If I ever write my life story I should name it, “Happy with the Basic.”
 Defluffing my life has always benefitted me.

 When I wanted to organize, I looked on Pinterest (I think I’ve discovered the problem).
 A simple organization did not exist, but, by golly, the over-complicated organizations were abundant.

 Here’s something semi-close to what I was looking for in a linen closet organization project: